- Entertainment and Media»

 Why did the making of the film take ten years?
 Lots of reasons, I think.
 Starting with the rights, we had to convince Gloria and Sergio to not have any control over the movie, and then make agreements with them, and get sued by them and all that stuff.
 The other thing was to find the right people: Sabina and the producers.
 There are two great American producers, Barrie Osborne and Alan Curtis, and one Mexican producer, Matthias Ehrenberg, and the actors, of course.
 And, then the money because it was my first film and it was like, "Why do we trust this guy who knows nothing and hasn't done anything."
 Also doing research, it took a while for Sabina to get it done; it took years, actually.

-So you had no experience?
-No. Not at all?
-No. How were you able to make the film then?
-How were you able to direct it?
+Given the fact that you had limited experience before the making of this film, how were you able to direct it and be one of its producers?
 Well, I had never made a film before.
 I made a one minute short.
 I mean, I did that in a few hours.
 I had no experience, but I learned on the job.
 I just did as much research as I could and talked to a lot of people and had a great team.

 What was the hardest thing about this project?
 There are so many hard things about this project!
 There were a few moments when the project almost died.
 One time was when Gloria sued us and we had this big meeting in L.A.
 It seemed like everybody was just leaving the project.
 Then, I had to convince her and get her to sign.